syncfusion-content/xamarin-docs/Xamarin/StepProgressBar/Status.md

 # Status

 A step has three statuses: not started, in progress, and completed.
 Based on the status, you can format a step with different styles, which means whenever the status of a step changes, the style of the visual will change synchronously.
-The following code example illustrates how to set a status for a step view.
+The following code example explains how to set a status for a step view.

 {% tabs %}